-A not yet mentioned parallel paper is studying the included work places in the Flex-2 survey over a period of ten years.
-The objective is to study if there are any long term effects of used work organisation and competence development on productivity.54
+A not yet mentioned chapter 8 is studying the included work places in the Flex-2 survey over a period of ten years.
+The objective is to study if there are any long term effects of used work organisation and competence development on productivity.